 To follow this tutorial you will need:

-- an iPhone 5 (an iPhone 4S should also work nearly as well. =M=)
+- an iPhone 5 or newer (an iPhone 4S should also work nearly as well. =M=)

-- KitCam ( Unfortunately, since the time this post was written, KitCam has been deleted from the App Store.
+- KitCam (Since this post was written, the original KitCam has also been deleted from the App Store.
 There are a number of KitCam clones currently available, but none work nearly as well as the original app. =M= )

 The Base Image